-Every so often here on The Niche I list science and news articles worth a look.
+Every so often here on The Niche I list science and news articles worth a look as “weekend reads”.
 Below is my list for this weekend.
 Enjoy!
 The first article doesn’t really fit into the other main categories, but the title “herding brains” caught my eye.

 Stem cells and regenerative capacity in aging brain, article in Cell.
 Quiescence Modulates Stem Cell Maintenance and Regenerative Capacity in the Aging Brain.
 Does this kind of research have relevance to humans?
 See interesting, complex graphical abstract from the paper, Kalamakis, et. al.